partykit/partykit/apps/blog/src/content/blog/using-vectorize.md

   - demos
   - ai
   - search
-ogImage: ""
+ogImage: "/content-images/using-vectorize/social.png"
-description: PartyKit now provides a vector database and access to machine line models, both from Cloudflare.
+description: PartyKit now includes a vector database and access to an embedding model.
 Here’s a guide on how to use them to build a search engine.
 ---

 The tl;dr is that search got really good suddenly and really easy to build because of AI.